blackboard/anthologydevdocs/docs/student/best-practices/AccountStatuses.md

 ### Determining the StudentEnrollmentPeriodId

 If you do not have the correct value for the StudentEnrollmentPeriodId property, then this can be determined using one of two approaches.
 The prerequisite to using either of these approaches is that you must have the StudentId of the student that the account statuses are being updated for.
 The first approach is to use an available API endpoint that will take the StudentId as an input parameter and return the StudentEnrollmentPeriodId of the "current" enrollment.
-Anthology Student has built in logic that uses the school status and enrollment date for enrollment period records for a student to determine the "current" enrollment.
+Student (Ellucian) has built in logic that uses the school status and enrollment date for enrollment period records for a student to determine the "current" enrollment.
 This option works well if it is uncommon for a student to have more than one enrollment record that has an Active school status at any given point in time.
 The endpoint that returns the current enrollment is ds/campusnexus/Students/CampusNexus.GetCurrentEnrollmentByStudentId.
 To find this in Swagger, select 'Common' as the Domain and 'Students' as the Functional Area and then click Refresh.

 ![AccountStatuses](/assets/img/AccountStatuses2.png)